New COVID-19 cases reported - Gallipolis Daily Tribune

 West Virginia

-As of the 10 a.m. update on Friday, DHHR is reporting a total of 16,307 cases with 355 deaths.
-There was an increase of 283 cases from Thursday, and one new death.
-DHHR reports a total of 576,026 lab test have been completed, with a 2.77 cumulative percent positivity rate.
-The daily positivity rate in the state was 2.80 percent.
+As of the 10 a.m. update on Monday, DHHR is reporting a total of 16,742 cases with 361 deaths.
+There was an increase of 435 cases from Friday, and six new deaths.
+DHHR reports a total of 596,040 lab test have been completed, with a 2.74 cumulative percent positivity rate.
+The daily positivity rate in the state was 1.52 percent.

 Kayla (Hawthorne) Dunham and Sarah Hawley contributed to this report.

-Note: (Editor’s note: The additional cases reported by ODH since Sept.
-29 have not been confirmed by the health department and are not included in the above chart).